 Confused by your skin type?
-Combination skin can lean towards either oily or dry depending on the area of the face, so it’s important to choose skincare products that take those differing conditions into consideration.
-To balance your skin and clear your complexion, follow our simple skin care routine for combination skin.
+Combination skin can lean towards oily or dry depending on the area of the face.
+It’s important to choose the best products for combination skin that take those differing conditions into consideration.
+To balance your skin and clear your complexion, follow our ultimate skincare routine for combination skin.

 What is combination skin?